 Low investment could drive down demand for nontradeable goods or decrease the supply of tradeables contributing to a real depreciation.
-If policy makers wanted to maintain economic activity this could lead to an expectation of easy future monetary policy, inflation, and an expected exchange rate depreciation.
-Governments may also
+If policy makers wanted to maintain economic activity this could lead to an expectation of easy future monetary policy, inflation, and an expected exchange rate depreciation.15 Governments may also have trouble making interest payments on debt coming due as capital markets become unwilling to continue rolling debt over and monetization and depreciation could be expected.
+The abandonment of an exchange rate peg, as reserves are depleted, is a possibility and floating regimes could also see large depreciation (expected and/or actual) occurring under such a scenario.

-&lt;sup>15 Many countries cut the link to the gold standard in times of financial distress or never had a formal link to the gold standard even in this hey day of the classical gold standard.
+15 Many countries cut the link to the gold standard in times of financial distress or never had a formal link to the gold standard even in this hey day of the classical gold standard.
 Such countries typically ended up with accelerated money supply growth, inflation and nominal depreciations.
 Countries that adhered strictly to the gold standard were supposed to "play by the rules of the game" or implement a procyclical monetary policy.
 In the short run they did not necessarily do so.
 Nevertheless, countries that credibly adhered to the gold standard would often see stabilizing speculation and markets often expected tighter policy and/or deflation in countries running balance of payments deficits.
 These types of countries, because of their credibility could avoid the third generation fallout which we describe in the next few paragraphs.